Community Resource Directory

 Centre Chantal Bérubé Community Youth Centre5202 50 St. | Beaumont, AB | T4X 1E5

 CBYC is a drop-in centre for youth aged 12-17.
-The Centre is a trendy facility that offers a safe and supervised environment where youth can mingle and socialize with peers and participate in various recreational, preventative and educational programs.
+The centre is a trendy facility that offers a safe and supervised environment where youth can mingle and socialize with peers and participate in various recreational, preventative and educational programs.
 Membership is free; visit the website for registration forms.

 Centre for Family Literacy11642 142 St. NW | Edmonton, AB | T5M 1V4